harshasrivaddem/PRODIGY_DS_03/README.md

-n this project, Python's pandas and numpy libraries are imported for data manipulation and numerical operations, respectively.
+In this repository, Python's pandas and numpy libraries are imported for data manipulation and numerical operations, respectively.
 The main focus is on utilizing a dataset (bankdata.csv) to perform predictive modeling using a Decision Tree Classifier from sklearn.

 Key Steps and Components of the Project: